CAERUS ACADEMY

 Biology, High School

-Monday, 1:15-3:15
+Wednesdays, 1:15-3:15

 Biology is the study of life, and in this class we will start from the very small and work our way up to the very large.
 We will begin the year by looking at the very elements and molecules that make all life work.
 From there, we will move to cells, genetics, evolution, taxonomy, animal behavior, and ecology.
 Along the way we will have labs and activities that help to reinforce the concepts.